LoopKit/loopdocs/docs/gh-actions/gh-update.md

     Most users will start at [How to Update or Rebuild](#how-to-update-or-rebuild):

-    * If currently using verion 3.2.3 or earlier, there are extra steps included to update to 3.4
+    * If currently using verion 3.2.3 or earlier, there are manual steps included to update to 3.4
-    * This provides automatic build
+    * If currently using verion 3.4.0 or later, builds are automatic but you still need to do some actions:
+        * Your *Apple Developer* account must be active
+        * All agreements must be signed for your *Apple Developer* account
+        * Once a year, you need to update [Renew Certificates](#renew-certificate)

     If you are running `Loop-dev`, be sure to review these instructions but modify for the branch you are using: refer to [Build Loop dev with Browser](build-dev-browser.md)